realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module3/README.md

 Breakpoints: Debugging features that lets code run until a certain line of code is executed

 Communications lead: The lead person who needs to receive timely important communication updates

+Core files: Files that store all the information related to the crash to debug the issue